chasingmaxwell/graphql-leveler/README.md

 — regardless of whether that is the shape desired by the client.

-However, with graphql-leveler, now the client can query for the same property like this:
+However, with `_get`, now the client can query for the same property like this:

 ```graphql
 {